kubeflow/kfp-tekton/README.md

 # Kubeflow Pipelines with Tekton

 Project to bring Kubeflow Pipelines and Tekton together.
-The work is being driven in accordance with this [design doc specifications](http://bit.ly/kfp-tekton).
-The work is split in phases.
-While the details of the phases are listed in the [design doc](http://bit.ly/kfp-tekton), the current code allows you run Kubeflow Pipelines with Tekton backend end to end.
+The project is split in phases and driven according to this [design doc](http://bit.ly/kfp-tekton).
+The current code allows you run Kubeflow Pipelines with Tekton backend end to end.

-* Craft your Pipelines using KFP DSL, and compile it to Tekton YAML.
+* Create your Pipeline using Kubeflow Pipelines DSL, and compile it to Tekton YAML.
-* Upload the compiled Tekton YAML to KFP UI and API engine, and run end to end with logging and artifacts tracking enabled.
+* Upload the compiled Tekton YAML to KFP engine (API and UI), and run end to end with logging and artifacts tracking enabled.

 ## Tekton